Homemade Fertilizer Tea from Plants, Weeds, and Grass

 • Alfalfa is high in nitrogen, vitamin A, folic acid, potassium, calcium, and trace minerals.
 If you don’t have access to it, you can use alfalfa hay, meal, or pellets.
 This is a “weed” whose growth I encourage in my garden, along with clover.
 Both are legumes and make a great soil-enhancing mulch or nitrogen-rich tea.

-• Horsetail is a deeply rooted weed that draws up minerals including potassium, silica, and iron from far below the soil.
+• Horsetail is a deeply rooted weed that draws minerals, including potassium, silica, and iron, from far below the soil.

 • Willow is rich in growth hormones, making it especially good for getting young transplants off to a good start.